 Not all launches are successful

 As I have explained, the few missions that have failed with this rocket make it very reliable.
-It has carried humans to space on a great number of occasions, the majority to the space stations that have existed through history, as the Salyut and Mir (Russian stations), and later to the ISS (an international project.
+It has carried humans to space on a great number of occasions, the majority to the space stations that have existed throughout history, such as the Salyut and Mir (Russian stations), and later to the ISS (an international project.
 As a precautionary measure, there is always a Soyuz capsule docked to the ISS, in the case the astronauts had to leave urgently.

 While the majority of launches have been successful, there have been some of them that ended in failures.
 The majority of these incidents were produced in the launching of satellites and supplies to the ISS.
-In the majority of cases, there weren’t deaths neither injured persons.
+In the majority of cases, there weren’t deaths or injured persons.
 However, in the history of the Soyuz there have been failures that were much more remarkable:

 One of them took place with the Soyuz 1, which finished with the life of its unique crew member: Vladimir Komarov.
 This incident was produced when, at the moment of the re-entry to the Earth, the system of landing stabilization failed.